Global Research Academy for Clinical Toxicology (GRACT)

 Application for entry into this virtual academy is open to all individuals with a passion for research in this field, regardless of their research background.

-Those who are successful, following a competitive interview, will be part of a cohort of future research leaders who will benefit from training, career mentoring, and support for further training such as masters’ programmes and PhDs in the field of LMIC poisoning.
+Those who are successful will be part of a cohort of future research leaders who will benefit from training, career mentoring, and support for further training, such as master’s programmes and PhDs in the field of LMIC poisoning.

 The training opportunities will be tailored to the career development needs of each member of the academy.
 Mentoring will be provided by the experienced international research programme team.